vivazzi/t_2_bmi/README.md

 ### 1. Task formalization

-Initially, the problem was given in a less formalization form (look [docs/raw_task.txt](docs/raw_task.txt), task was given in Russian only, the errors in the text are preserved).
+Initially, the task was given in a less formalization form (look [docs/raw_task.txt](docs/raw_task.txt), task was given in Russian only, the errors in the text are preserved).
 The result of task formalization is in [docs/task.md](docs/task.md) (in English) and [docs/task_ru.md](docs/task_ru.md) (in Russian).

 ### 2. Different aspects of programming